Get your opinion on climate action published

 Here are some suggested speaking points for your letter:

-Mix and match or write your own completely, but remember that this is going to the editors of local media outlets, not to politicians directly.
+Mix and match these or create your own, but remember — this goes to editors of local media outlets, not to politicians.

-• Introduce yourself (i.e., I’m a mother, student, Indigenous person, electrician, scientist, new Canadian, etc.).
+- Introduce yourself (i.e., I’m a mother, student, Indigenous person, engineer, scientist, new Canadian, etc.).

 Your name, email and postal code will be included automatically at the end of your message.
 Do not write in this information at the bottom of your message.